lanl/hippynn/docs/source/examples/hyperopt.rst

     for k in range(30):
         parameter, trial_index = ax_client.get_next_trial()
         ax_client.complete_trial(trial_index=trial_index, raw_data=training(trial_index, **parameter))
-        # Save experiment to file as JSON file
+        # Save the experiment as a JSON file
         ax_client.save_to_json_file(filepath="hyperopt.json")
     data_frame = ax_client.get_trials_data_frame().sort_values("Metric")
     data_frame.to_csv("hyperopt.csv", header=True)

-For example, we will run 30 trials here and the results will be saved into a json file and a csv file.
-The json file will contain all the details of the trials, which can be used to restart the experiments or add additional experiments.
-As it contains too many details to be human-friendly, we save a more human-friendly csv that only contains the trial indices, parameters, and metrics.
+For example, we will run 30 trials here and the results will be saved into a json file and a CSV file.
+The JSON file will contain all the details of the trials, which can be used to restart the experiment or add additional trials to the experiment.
+As it contains too many details to be human-friendly, we save a more human-friendly CSV that only contains the trial indices, parameters, and metrics.

 Asynchronous parallelized optimization with Ray